-All this cannot be offered (or only very imperfectly) by any quality institutional care, which is why foster care is the right choice.
+All this cannot be offered (or only very imperfectly) by any quality institutional education, which is why foster care is the right choice.
 In terms of the law, we distinguish between:

 Are you solving a similar problem?